kedacore/keda-docs/content/docs/2.3/scalers/azure-storage-queue.md

     metadata:
       # Required
       queueName: functionsqueue
+      # Optional, required when pod identity is used
+      accountName: storage-account-name
-      # Required: connection OR authenticationRef that defines connection
+      # Optional: connection OR authenticationRef that defines connection
       connectionFromEnv: STORAGE_CONNECTIONSTRING_ENV_NAME # Default: AzureWebJobsStorage.
 Reference to a connection string in deployment
       # or authenticationRef as defined below
       #